gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_plot_2.rst

 --------------------------------

 | This is a basic plot for the equations y = 2x - 2, y = -3x + 3, y = (x - 1)\ :sup:`2`\ , y = 0.4(x - 1)\ :sup:`3`\ .
-| It has a grid and X and Y axes.
+| It has X and Y axes.

 .. image:: images/Multiple_lines.png
     :width: 300